 'To Encourage the Appreciation and Understanding of All Aspects of the Countryside'

-This is intended to cover all topics from A to Z - archaeology, architecture, botany, entomology, geology, history, industrial archaeology, ornithology, through to zoology and, in fact, anything of interest to Members.
-The word 'countryside' is taken to include those bits which happen to have been built on, including towns and cities.
+This is intended to cover all topics from A to Z - from archaeology to history and through to zoology and everything in between.
+The word 'countryside' is also taken to include those bits which happen to have been built on, so sometimes includes towns and cities.

-Membership is open to anyone with an interest in and a concern for our countryside in all its aspects.
-Becoming a Member of the Dyserth and District Field Club is very simple and confers many benefits including:
+Membership is open to anyone and becoming a Member of the Dyserth and District Field Club is very simple and confers many benefits including:

-Free attendance at all the winter lectures - usually one a month from October to April
+Free attendance at all the winter lectures from October to April, and the AGM Social afternoon in January.

-Participation in the summer excursions - usually one a month from May to September - charge only for travel cost.
+Participation in the summer excursions (April to October) - charge only for travel cost/entry fee if applicable.

-Free copies of the separate summer and winter programme booklets
+Free copies of the Summer and Winter programme booklets

 Good fellowship with people of similar interests